mosip/documentation/docs/architecture/components.md

 # Components

-Below is the description of the two important components of Inji:
+Below is the description of the two most important components of Inji:

 1. Offline VC sharing component
 2. Face matching component

-These components have been explained in detailed.

 ## Offline VC sharing component